sk7930/test/README.md

 # test
 Test Repo
 THis is a test repository.
+This is update with C program.